-When the form is submitted (in full or as a draft), a Progress Checklist is completed and sent to the applicant.
-This shows sections considered satisfactory and complete (shown as 100%) and those needing more information or clarification.
-When all items are marked as 100%, the submission is deemed satisfactory and the process moves to the sign-off meeting stage.
+When the form is submitted (in full or as a draft), a Progress Checklist is sent to the applicant.
+This indicates which sections are considered satisfactory and complete (shown as 100%) and those needing more information or clarification.
+When all items are marked as 100%, the submission is deemed complete and the process moves to the sign-off meeting stage.

 Standard Accreditation Fees